-The Company classifies financial assets as held for trading when they have been purchased primarily for short-term profit making through trading activities or form part of a portfolio of financial instruments that are managed together, for which evidence of recent pattern of short-term profit is taking.
-Held-for-trading assets are recorded and measured in the balance sheet at fair value.
+The Company classifies financial assets as held for trading when they have been purchasec primarily for short-term profit making through trading activities or form part of a portfolio of financial instruments that are managed together, for which evidence of recent pattern of shortterm profit is taking.
+Held-for-trading assets are recorded and measured in the balance sheet a: fair value.
 Changes in fair value are recognised in net gain on fair value changes.